StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 * Media URL
 * Entry ID
 * KS (where needed)

+you can also pass a 'mediaType' element to force the player into 'live' mode if required - see below

 Please note it is no longer required to pass the UIConfig parameter to PlayKit.